My Live Race Car Experience at Sonoma Raceway , Pit Stop Challenge & the inspiration behind Disney’s Cars 3

 An Actual Race Car Race

 Next on the agenda was truly the experience of a lifetime.
 We got to ride on the actual racetrack!
 No, I don’t mean get in a car and leisurely drive around at comfortable speed.
 I mean 100+ miles per hour, around an extremely curvy track, actually racing against 2 other cars!!
 I usually consider myself to be pretty competitive, but as we were taking curbs, narrowly sliding past the other cars and feeling like we were one bad slip away from flipping over to our deaths, I was almost begging for 3rd place! haha.

-Here’s the actual footage from this experience because, you know, it didn’t happen if you didn’t get it on film.
+Here’s the actual footage from this actual race car experience at Sonoma Raceway because, you know, it didn’t happen if you didn’t get it on film.
 Don’t laugh at me.
 I was trying to keep from passing out. 🙂

 Pit Stop Challenge